microsoft/DevAppsForTeams/SETUP.md

 Start by creating a self-signed SSL certificate and custom host name that will resolve to your computer.
 In these instructions, we use the host name _devappsforteams.local_; if you choose something different, please substitute your name for that one in the steps that follow.
 Note that your host name must be a valid DNS name (FQDN).

-**NOTE:** Although ngrok provides a way to run a local server using SSL and access it externally, we won't be using it here since 2 tunnels would be needed for this app (one for the app itself and one for the bot).
+**NOTE:** Although ngrok provides a way to run a local server using SSL and access it externally, we won't be using it to serve the app since 2 tunnels would be needed (one for the app itself and one for the bot).
 As a result you would need a paid version of [ngrok](https://ngrok.com).
-While we won't be using ngrok here to run the app (due to the paid requirement), if you do have a paid version of ngrok you can skip this section and use the URL of your ngrok tunnels instead.
+While we won't be using ngrok here to run the app (due to the paid requirement), if you do have a paid version of ngrok you can skip this section and use the URL of your ngrok tunnel instead.
+You will use ngrok later in the setup process to get the bot up and running but the free version will work there.

 ##### 1.1.1 Create certificate authority and a certificate